Mount Gambier Golf Club Incorporated

-Drop at base of slope in direct line with the hole *May be nearer the hole*.
+Drop at base of slope at nearest point of relief.
+In some situations this may be nearer the hole.
 No penalty.

 Golf enthusiasts with an Android should download The R&A’s Official Rules App, which offers you the complete Rules package, covering every issue that can arise in a round of golf.

 Please note this application requires Adobe AIR.
 Please check your device supports Adobe AIR before downloading this application.

 The R&A’s Official Rules App for the iPhone and iPad offers you the complete package, covering every issue that can arise in a round of golf.
 From on-